-The District concluded the 2016 year having \$58.6 million in available unrestricted cash and investments in general and designated reserve fund accounts, an increase of \$17.0 million; as compared to an increase of \$1.2 million in 2015.
-Of the \$58.6 million of unrestricted funds on hand at December 31, 2016, approximately 91% or \$53.4 million was managed by Highmark Capital and held by Union Bank of California (as custodian).
-The balance that represents immediate cash flow requirements are managed by Oakdale Irrigation District management staff and held in Oak Valley Community Bank, and the State of California Local Agency Investment Fund.
+The District concluded the 2017 year having \$65.7 million in available unrestricted cash and investments in general and designated reserve fund accounts, an increase of \$7.1 million; as compared to an increase of \$17.0 million in 2016.
+Of the \$65.7 million of unrestricted funds on hand at December 31, 2017, approximately 81% or \$53.2 million was managed by Highmark Capital and held by Union Bank of California (as custodian).
+The balance that represents immediate cash flow requirements are managed by Oakdale Irrigation District management staff and held in Oak Valley Community Bank, and the State of California Local Agency Investment Fund (LAIF).

-Current assets increased by \$17.3 million in 2016, as compared to a \$2.1 million increase in 2015.
-The increase in 2016 current assets were primarily due to the net of an increase in cash and investments of \$17.0 million, an increase of \$1.9 million in receivables due from other governmental agencies, a decrease of \$620 thousand in ag water service fees receivables, a decrease of \$848 thousand in prepaid expenses, and a decrease of \$146 thousand in other current assets.
-In 2015, current assets increased by \$2.1 million primarily due to the net of an increase in cash and investments of \$1.2 million, an increase of \$740 thousand in receivables due from other governmental agencies, and a decrease of \$44 thousand in other miscellaneous receivables.
+Current assets increased by \$5.5 million in 2017, as compared to a \$17.4 million increase in 2016.
+The increase in 2017 current assets were primarily due to the net of an increase in cash and investments of \$7.1 million, an increase of \$163 thousand in improvement district restricted cash, an increase of \$154 thousand in accrued interest, an increase of \$86 thousand in annexation fee receivables, a decrease of \$2.0 million in receivables due from other governmental agencies, and a decrease of inventory on hand at year end of \$84 thousand.
+In 2016, current assets increased by 17.4 million primarily due to the net of an increase in cash and investments of \$17.0 million, an increase of \$1.9 million in receivables due from other governmental agencies, an increase of \$120 thousand in improvement district restricted cash, a decrease of \$620 thousand in ag water service fees receivables, a decrease of \$848 thousand in prepaid expenses, and a decrease of \$146 thousand in other current assets.

-The District's other noncurrent assets in 2016 increased \$2.2 million, as compared to a \$2.6 million decrease in 2015.
-The increase in 2016 noncurrent assets were primarily due to the net of an increase of \$5.2 million in Tri-Dam Project investments, an increase of \$1.2 in capital assets (net of depreciation), an increase of \$128 thousand of Improvement District restricted cash, a decrease of \$2.3 million due to the use of COP bond reserve cash, a decrease of \$769 thousand in annexation receivables, and a decrease of \$11 thousand in other noncurrent assets.
-In 2015, noncurrent assets decreased by \$2.6 million primarily as a net result a decrease of \$2.0 million in investments in Tri-Dam Project; a decrease of \$746 thousand in annexation fees receivables; a decrease of \$13 thousand in long-term accounts receivables; an increase of \$122 thousand in restricted cash; and an increase of \$52 thousand in capital assets (net of depreciation).
+The District's other noncurrent assets in 2017 increased \$2.5 million, as compared to an increase of \$2.1 million in 2016.
+The increase in 2017 noncurrent assets were primarily due to the net of an increase of \$1.7 million in the District's Tri-Dam Project investment, and \$729 thousand in long-term annexation fees receivables.
+In 2016, noncurrent assets increased by \$2.1 million primarily as a result of an increase of \$5.2 million in Tri-Dam Project investments, a decrease of \$2.3 million due to the use of COP bond reserve cash, a decrease of \$769 thousand in annexation fees receivables, and a decrease of \$11 thousand in other noncurrent assets.

-Capital assets, net of depreciation, increased by \$1.2 million to \$80.5 million, as compared to an increase of \$52 thousand to \$79.3 million in 2015.
+Capital assets, net of depreciation, increased in 2017 by \$6.5 million to \$86.9 million, as compared to an increase of \$1.2 million to \$80.5 million in 2016.
 These increases are a result of the continuation of the Water Resources Plan capital improvement and modernization program.